mlfoundations/evalchemy/README.md

 ### Support for different models

 Through LM-Eval-Harness, we support all HuggingFace models.
 We are currently adding support for all LM-Eval-Harness models such as OpenAI and VLLM.
 For more information on such models, please check out [models page](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/lm_eval/models).

+To choose a model, simply set 'pretrained=<name of hf model>' where the model name can either be a HuggingFace model name or a path to a local model.

 #### Coming Soon
 - Support for [vLLM models](https://vllm.ai/)